 Founded in 1988, the Mid-Pacific regional office, located in Honolulu, Hawaiʻi, works on a range of environmental and community health issues, including:

-- Safeguarding public health.
-Hawaiʻi is a global hotspot for production of, and experiments with, genetically modified organisms (GMOs), but the Mid-Pacific office has led the way in challenging the release and commercialization of GMOs and the impacts on our food supply, health, environment, and public right-to-know.
-We are pushing for better regulation of genetically engineered crops and also using the law, public advocacy, and community organizing to highlight the links between GE foods and the increased use of dangerous pesticides.
+Hawaiʻi is a global hotspot for production of, and experiments with, genetically modified organisms, but the Mid-Pacific office has led the way in challenging the release and commercialization of GMOs and the impacts on our food supply, health, environment, and public right-to-know.
+We are pushing for better regulation of genetically engineered crops and also using the law, public advocacy, and community organizing to highlight the links between genetically engineered foods and the increased use of dangerous pesticides.

 Contact Mid-Pacific Office